subawocit/cs291k/README.md

 - Knowledge Distillation
 - Masked Autoencoder (MAE)

-By utilizing various pre-trained models and techniques, we achieved improvements in landslides bouding box detection on satellite images.
+By utilizing various pre-trained models and techniques, we achieved improvements in landslides bounding box detection on satellite images.

-:bulb: For environment setup and required weights and datasets, please see: [Implementation Details Section](#implementation-details)
+:bulb: For environment setup, please see: [Implementation Details Section](#implementation-details)

 :mag_right: For further reading, please see: [our final report](/final_report.pdf)

 # Introduction: Landslides Detection
-Landslide has affected about 5 million people worldwide.
+Landslides have affected about 5 million people worldwide.

 Existing deep-learning approaches either require training from scratch or use natural image pre-trained weights to initialize the model.

-**Although the use of different pre-trainnig strategies (e.g., MAE) with satellite imagery has been extensively studied, their effectiveness in landslide detection remains unexplored**.
+**Although the use of different pre-training strategies (e.g., MAE) with satellite imagery has been extensively studied, their effectiveness in landslide detection remains unexplored**.

 # Methods
 ## Stage 1: Pre-training